UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :arg poly: polygon option: 0, 1 or 2 to return a 3-, 4- or 5-tuple with information on the face hit.

          * 0 or omitted: return value is a 3-tuple (object, hitpoint, hitnormal) or (None, None, None) if no hit
-         * 1: return value is a 4-tuple and the 4th element is a :class:`KX_PolyProxy` or None if no hit or the object doesn't use a mesh collision shape.
+         * 1: return value is a 4-tuple and the 4th element is a :class:`~bge.types.KX_PolyProxy` or None if no hit or the object doesn't use a mesh collision shape.
          * 2: return value is a 5-tuple and the 5th element is a 2-tuple (u, v) with the UV mapping of the hit point or None if no hit, or the object doesn't use a mesh collision shape, or doesn't have a UV mapping.

       :type poly: integer